bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 ## Conference format

-We want BSides Zurich to be a different kind of conference, where attendees and speakers have a real opportunity to mingle and engage in active discussions.
+We want BSides Zurich to be a conference where attendees and speakers have a real opportunity to mingle and engage in active discussions.
 In order to achieve this, we chose an atypical conference format that our attendees have really enjoyed.

 There are a total of 6 talks plus a keynote, all in English.
 Talks are grouped by 3 and are divided into two sessions (morning and afternoon).
 Each talk is